 Gingivitis, the early stage of gum disease, can be reversed and you should see your dental practitioner if you have any of the above signs to manage the problem before it’s too late.

 What your gums can tell you about your overall health

 If our eyes are the window to our souls, then our mouth is the window to the rest of our body.
 Some diseases and health issues present themselves on or through our gums and can help doctors diagnose the problem.
-Gum disease has been associated with type II diabetes, heart disease, Alzeimer’s, cancer, and pre-term low birthweight.
+Gum disease has been associated with other diseases and health problems such as type II diabetes, heart disease, Alzeimer’s, cancer, and pre-term low birthweight.

 Our gums should normally be a healthy pink colour.
 If yours seem rather pale, then it could be a sign of anaemia, especially if you feel dizzy and tired all the time.

 Usually, herpes appears around your mouth as cold sores, but it can also break out on your gums too.
 Many people don’t even realise that they have the virus, so if you see blisters appearing on your gums, then there’s a good chance that’s what it is.